slackero/bootstrap-show-password-toggle/README.md

 A show password as text toggle for Bootstrap forms

 - Native-looking UI
-- Vanilla JavaScript with no dependencies
+- Vanilla JavaScript with no dependencies (but jQuery version included to support older browsers)
 - Base64 encoded SVG icons (no external images or fonts required)
 - Graceful fallback for browsers with JavaScript disabled
 - Works with Bootstrap 4 and 5